prayoga01/hiking-management-system/README.md

 **Mountain Detail**
 ![Mountain Detail](screenshots/mountain-list-user.png)
+The mountain detail page provides comprehensive information to support users in planning their hikes.
+When a user selects a mountain image from the landing page, they are directed to a detail page that displays key information such as the mountain’s image, weather forecast, climbing dates, maximum number of climbers, and availability status.
+The page also includes a short review of the mountain.
+To check availability, users can refer to the "action" column: if it displays "booking now," the mountain is open for reservations.
+If the mountain has been deactivated by the administrator, the "booking now" button will change to "not able for now," indicating that the mountain is temporarily unavailable.

 **Booking / Reservation**
 ![Booking](screenshots/form-input-user.png)
+The form booking feature enables users to reserve a climbing schedule by completing the required form with accurate details.
+Alongside the form, the page also displays a brief overview of the selected mountain on the right side, including the mountain’s image and location.
+After the user fills in the necessary information and clicks the submit button, the system will display a success alert to confirm that the booking has been submitted.

 **Payment Upload**
 ![Payment](screenshots/payment.png)
+The invoice feature provides users with a clear overview of their booking status.
+On this page, users can view detailed information about their order along with its current status.

 **Admin Dashboard**
 ![Admin Dashboard](screenshots/DashboardAdmin.png)
+The dashboard adminpage serves as a centralized dashboard that provides administrators with key information and management tools.
+It features a notification bell that alerts the admin whenever a new transaction occurs, allowing quick access to updates.
+The page also displays important data, including the total number of mountains, the number of active and inactive mountains, and the earnings for the current month.
+With these features, the admin page offers comprehensive access to manage transactions and gain valuable insights into mountain management.

 **Admin — Manage Mountains**
 ![Manage Mountains](screenshots/manage-mountain.png)
+Manage Mountain admin, page provides staff with a simple and structured interface to input new mountain data.
+Through this page, staff can complete a form with essential details such as the mountain’s name, address, longitude, latitude, image, and description.
+Accurate input of longitude and latitude is particularly important to ensure the weather forecast displayed is correct.
+The interface is designed to be user-friendly, guiding staff step by step in adding and managing mountain information effectively.
 ---

 ## ✨ Features